Skip to Main Content

 Since 1975, nearly 100 Brown Medical Students have successfully matched to ophthalmology residencies across the country, including some of the most competitive programs.

-Under the current direction of Division Chief Michael E. Migliori, MD, FACS, Residency Program Director Kimberly V. Miller, MD, Associate Residency Program Director Wendy Chen, MD, and Medical Student Education Director Andrew Young, MD, MPH, the Division of Ophthalmology provides a broad educational experience for its residents and medical students and recognizes that the program's success depends as much on the quality of its residents and medical students as it does on the quality of the faculty.
+Under the current direction of Division Chief and Interim Residency Program Director Michael E. Migliori, MD, FACS; Associate Residency Program Director Wendy Chen, MD, PhD; and Director of Medical Student Education Nicole Lanza, MD , the Division of Ophthalmology provides a broad educational experience for its residents and medical students and recognizes that the program's success depends as much on the quality of its residents and medical students as it does on the quality of the faculty.

 Course Coordinator